New Zealand Trekking

 The trail along Routeburn Flats before starting the climb to Routeburn Falls Hut.

 The view from Routeburn Falls Hut.
-The sign said 2.5 hours to get to the hut so it was a relatively short hike.
+The sign said 2.5 hours to get to the hut making it a relatively short hike.

 This is a view of Harris Saddle coming down from Conical Hill.
-The building was a place for emergencies such as extreme weather and not for camping.
-There was also a toilet. :)
+The building was a place for emergencies (e.g., extreme weather).
+It was not for regular camping.
+Good news: there was also a toilet.

 The Divide where hikers can wait on benches and out of the sun for the bus to Te Anau.